 - It invites you to mess with your trades when you are supposed to sit on your hands.

-If you find it hard to abstain from this and you have the technical ability like I have, set up a system that prevents you from trading MT4 from the mobile and only allow to close positions but not open them.
+If you find it hard to abstain from this and you have the technical ability like I have, set up a system that prevents you from trading from mobile and only allow to close positions but not open them.
 An alternative approach is to use investor password and delete your login credentials from your inbox and keep them on a piece of paper in your house so you can’t be lazy and find it when out and about is enough.

 Jakob is clearly a dedicated trader looking for and achieving great results.
 His methods and his systems may be of interest to you and we will be publishing more articles from Jakob.
 These will explain in more detail his systems and if you would like to contact Jakob directly you can message him on our discord channel #strongland Once you’ve made contact you can discuss privately.